adithya-gv/outfit-recommender/README.md

 ### Background
 Recommendation systems using visual, linguistic, or tabular data are a well-researched area.
 The popular approach is image-centric.
 This entails incorporating color, shape, and other visual cues to recommend either similar clothing or complementary pieces of fashion to a given product via Neural Networks [1,2].
 Another popular technique utilizes NLP (Natural Language Processing) to help identify, cluster, and recommend clothing based on the names and descriptions of various products [3].
 Other sources have worked with multi-label classification for clothing or data from professional stylists to better recommend specific clothing fashion to customers [4], but these diverge from our main focus.

-### Dataset Overview
-The dataset we plan to use is the H&M clothing purchase history dataset (https://www.kaggle.com/c/h-and-m-personalized-fashion-recommendations/overview).
-The dataset has over 1 million logged clothing transactions, each attributed to a given ID representing a distinct person.
-The dataset also has metadata for clothing and images of each clothing item.
-However, the dataset is extremely large and it would not be viable to run all of our models on the entirety of the data due to our computation limitations.
-Because of this, we have limited the dataset to around the first 30,000 of the 100,000 images of clothing.

 ## Problem Statement

 ### Motivation